-Today, more than at any point history, new windows and fittings are important to home buyers looking to create a more energy-efficient home (solar panels are becoming increasing popular for eco-minded home buyers, and installing some on the roof of your home may be a worthwhile consideration.)
-Emphasis that is placed on “green” living and saving energy can work for you when you sell your house.
+Today, more than at any point in history, new windows and fittings are important to home buyers looking to create a more energy-efficient home (solar panels are becoming increasingly popular for eco-minded home buyers, and installing some on the roof of your home may be a worthwhile consideration.)
+The emphasis that is placed on “green” living and saving energy can work for you when you sell your house.
 That’s not only because people want to save the planet – they also want to save their money.
 The promise of lower energy costs will be a big plus for your home when it’s placed on the market.

 If you can offer new windows that are durable and keep the heat in effectively, it’s a definite selling point for anyone looking to buy a home.

 Technology changes rapidly and some of that technology includes changes in window materials.
 From the old wooden-framed windows to new aluminum and composite frames, windows are definitely keeping up with the changes.
 When you replace the windows in your home, take the time to check the sills and frames for rot or wear.